TobyFenn/how-to-make-rain/docs/SNOWIE.md

 2. **Methodology**: Introduces a physically-based approach to isolate seeding-induced precipitation
 3. **Future Applications**: Sets the stage for validating numerical models and improving interpretation of precipitation observations

-## Impact on the Industry

 SNOWIE's success was a catalyst.
-Rainmaker now aims to replicate and build upon these measurement techniques, bringing cloud seeding into the realm of data-driven, scientifically-validated technology.

 By solving the attribution problem, SNOWIE has potentially opened the door for a renaissance in weather modification.

 ## Historical Context